JiscMonitor/allapc/README.md

 Each section also indicates Authentication and Authorisation parameters (AuthNZ) - we do not anticipate implementing these, but they exist to indicate what would likely be required from a full system/protocol specification.

+Note that the only kinds of objects it is possible to manipulate are those specified by the section **Institutional Records**.
+All data sent or received regarding APCs, though, will conform strictly to the specification in the **APC Data Interchange Model**

 ### Create

 Mechanisms to create individual or groups of APC data records.